Back

 Description and Ethnobotany

-Growth Form | It is a herbaceous plant with a rosette growth form that grows no more than 0.2-0.4 m in height.
+Growth Form | It is a herbaceous plant with a rosette growth form that grows about 0.2-0.4 m in height.
 It spreads by sending offshoots from stolons. |

 ---|---|

-Roots | Roots are fibrous, with adventitious roots sprouting as the stolons make contact with the soil. |
+Roots | Roots are fibrous, with adventitious roots sprouting as the stolons make contact with the soil.
+Roots are mainly for anchorage. |

 Foliage | The stiff, linear leaves are arranged in a rosette.
 Leaves at the outer rosette curve downwards, while the ones at the inner rosette are more erect.
 Leaves are spiny-edged with 3-4 mm long hooked spines, curving in both directions towards the leaf apex and the leaf base.
 When in bloom, the centre of the rosette turns bright red. |

-Flowers | Flowers are borne in the centre of the rosette in a tight cluster.
-A single flower is made up of three purple and white petals. |
+Flowers | Flowers are borne in a tight cluster at the centre of the rosette.
+A single flower consists of three purple and white petals.
+It is monocarpic, meaning it will die after it flowers. |

 Fruit | Fruits are yellow or orange when ripe. |